 But before we dive into the recipe, let’s look at what risotto is and why you might want to buy specialty rice.

-Risotto is best enjoyed the second it comes off the stovetop; the starches begin to set as you wait, ruining that saucy goodness you worked so hard to create.
+Risotto is best enjoyed the second it comes off the stovetop; the starches begin to set as you wait, affecting that saucy goodness you worked so hard to create.
 But don’t worry if you made more than you planned, because those leftovers make one of our favorite recipes.
 Mix the extra risotto with an egg and roll it in breadcrumbs.
 Fry ’em up to create delicious arancini risotto balls.

-Most recipes also include butter and cheese.
+Most risotto recipes also include butter and cheese.
 We’re totally on board with these additions because they’re delicious, but they’re not strictly necessary.
 All that creaminess is created by slowly coaxing out the rice’s starch molecules, so added dairy isn’t required.
 You could easily make this a plant-based recipe by using vegetable broth and skipping the butter and cheese.

-You can but the dish won’t be the same.
+You can, but the dish won’t be the same.
 Long-grain varieties (like white rice, basmati or jasmine) cook up fluffy, and the individual grains stay separated.
 Short-grain arborio rice, on the other hand, sticks together as it cooks.
 You’ll get chewier grains that clump together by using this specialty rice.
 If you can get your hands on carnaroli rice, all the better.
 It’s even starchier than arborio, so it makes a truly restaurant-worthy risotto.